raphv/mobile-media-diaries/README.md

 The database used for the app is called by default "media-diaries" (can be changed in the config file, see below) and will be automagically created by MongoDB the first time the server is started.

-Venue list may change is not included in the repository.
-Please launch the following shell script (requires cURL):

-    $ cd datasources
-    $ chmod +x getvenuelist.sh
-    $ ./getvenuelist.sh

 Finally, local Node.js modules are not included in the repositories, you must install them using npm from the server directory.

     $ cd server